shoelace-style/webawesome/docs/pages/components/layout.md

 It's important to not if you add or omit any `header`, `footer`, `banner`, `sub-header`, `menu`, `aside`, the page will automatically expand or collapse based on the presence of these slotted items.

+`banner`, `header`, `sub-header`, `aside`, and `menu` are all sticky by default.
+If you want to opt-out of this behavior you can do the following:

+`disable-sticky="banner header sub-header aside menu"`

+This tells the layout component to do two things:

+1. Don't track the height of these elements.
+1. Remove `position: sticky;`.

+Reasons why you may want to disable sticky:

+1. For `aside` / `menu` or blog sites sometimes this space is used for ads based on how far down a user scrolls.
+1. For `banner`, `header`, `sub-header` it can cause a lot of clutter on the screen and you may only want to show certain elements are the user scrolls.

 ```html:preview
 <style>
   wa-layout::part(header) {